kmturley/cordova-open-fb/README.md

 Install [Apache Cordova](http://cordova.apache.org/) then navigate to the site root within terminal and run the commands:

+    cordova platform add ios
     cordova emulate ios

+Or for android run the commands:

+    cordova platform add android
     cordova emulate android

 ## Running the app during development